NET 6: First with Long-Term Support in New Series

-- Dynamic profile-guided optimization that can improve performance by adding new information to the optimization process dependent on application execution, not code.
+- Dynamic profile-guided optimization can improve performance by adding new information to the optimization process is dependent on application execution, not code.

 - Hot Reload allows developers to modify source code without pausing an application with a simple click of a button.

-.NET 5 is considered “current” by Microsoft, which translate to a short-term support .NET.
+.NET 5 is considered “current” by Microsoft, which translates to a short-term support .NET.
 Starting in .NET 5, even odd-numbered .NET will be “current” and have an expected 18 months of support.

-.NET 6 is the first in the new series to have long term support, approximately three years from its release.
-So even when .NET 7 and .NET 8 release in 2022 and 2023 respectively, .NET 6 will continue to have support from Microsoft.
+.NET 6 is the first in the new series to have long-term support, approximately three years from its release.
+So even when .NET 7 and .NET 8 are released in 2022 and 2023 respectively, .NET 6 will continue to have support from Microsoft.